joeante/Unity.GPUAnimation/README.md

 * A special shader must be used to render the character

 # TODO / Known issues:
+* The conversion pipeline currently creates an entity for each bone in the hierarchy below the character.
+In this case none of it is used and it is simply wasted.
+This makes instantiation slow and causes massive overhead at runtime to keep all these unused transform nodes up to date...
+I'll make changes to the conversion pipeline to support proper stripping of unused entities.
 * Currently no frustum culling
 * HDRP / LWRP is not supported at the moment
 * Make more interesting example that use walk / attack / die animation clips